In This Article

 Both DNA and RNA play important roles in biological functions.

-Here, we compare RNA vs. DNA, looking at their key differences in terms of function, location, structure, sugar content, bases, stability, and sensitivity to ultraviolet light.
+We compare RNA vs. DNA.
+We look at their key differences in terms of function, location, structure, sugar deoxyribose content, bases, stability, and sensitivity to ultraviolet light.

 Ribonucleic Acid (RNA) | Deoxyribonucleic Acid (DNA) | |